 At Star Legal we can help protect you from an acrimonious dispute by drafting a deed of trust before you complete your purchase.
 If you find yourself in a situation where problems have already arisen, we can work with you to resolve them.
 We will assess your circumstances and seek a cost-effective and amicable solution with reference to the Trusts of Land and Appointment Trustees’ Act 1996 (TOLATA).
 If, as a last resort, litigation is necessary, we will bring or defend court proceedings to secure a final resolution for you.

 If you are looking to cohabit, or facing a cohabitation dispute, talk to us about putting in place a deed of trust today.

 Our experts in this area

-Many thanks for all your help, your thoroughness has born an excellent result and I look forward to receiving the balance of payments from BP.
+Many thanks for all your help, your thoroughness has born an excellent result.

 Thank you again for all your valuable assistance and guidance with this very unpleasant matter.
 I trust that we will not have a similar encounter for some time, but if we do I know the man to contact!